Champ de Mars–Tour Eiffel station

-Champ de Mars–Tour Eiffel (or simply Champ de Mars) is a station on RER C in Paris.
-The site has accommodated a total of five stations, the last of which remains in service for the Paris RER.
+Champ de Mars–Tour Eiffel ([ʃɑ̃ də maʁs tuʁ ɛfɛl]) is a railway station on the RER C line of the Paris Region's express suburban rail system, the Réseau Express Régional (RER).
+It is in the 7th arrondissement of Paris, close to the Champ de Mars and Eiffel Tower, after which it is named.

+The site has accommodated a total of five stations.
 The station was originally built to receive goods necessary for the construction of the pavilions for the Exposition Universelle of 1867, and for subsequent World's Fairs in 1878, 1889, 1900 and 1937.
 The location was chosen as it was then a large piece of land devoid of buildings, facing the Trocadéro and the École Militaire.
 It was built on the street corner of the Avenue de Suffren and the Quai Branly.

 Railway station

-A junction station, it is located west of the 7th arrondissement of Paris, on the left bank of the Seine.
+A junction station, it is located in the west of the 7th arrondissement of Paris, on the left bank of the Seine.
 Located at an altitude of 30.8m, it is located at Kilometric point (PK) 1,970 of the Ligne des Invalides à Versailles-Rive-Gauche.
 It is also the origin, at the bifurcation of Boulainvilliers, PK 2,460, the Ligne d'Ermont–Eaubonne à Champ-de-Mars.

+History

 The 1867 station

 The first station was built for the Exposition Universelle (1867).
 This station was a terminus and the line ran from the Petite-Ceinture to the Champ de Mars.
 The station was demolished shortly after the Exposition.